-In the event of a hiatus (a break in production) of fourteen (14) consecutive days or less, the Company and the Employee shall retain an employment relationship such that the Company and the Employee will retain recall rights and the Company shall pay Holiday pay to Employees that would otherwise be due and owing to the Employee during said hiatus in accordance with this Agreement.
+In the event of a hiatus (a break in production) of fourteen (14) consecutive days (i.e. two (2) workweeks of production and corresponding weekends) or less, the Company and the Employee shall retain an employment relationship such that the Company and the Employee will retain recall rights and the Company shall pay Holiday pay to Employees that would otherwise be due and owing to the Employee during said hiatus in accordance with this Agreement.